KumarDevvrat/blog/content/posts/how-i-prepared-for-software-interviews.md

 Lastly, it's best to practice a lot, do a lot of Googling, deep-dive into topics with the help of books, blogs, intelligent StackOverflow questions and any other resources

+## 5. Takeaways from interviews

+it's been almost 6 years since I had given interview.
+Honestly, I had no idea about the landscape of interview at large scale companies.
+My biggest takeaways

+1. Interviews are heavily geared towards algorithms than many other apsects of succeeding in workplace
+2. System design is not something that 15-30 mins of talk will do justice to.
+Everyone has a different approach to system design
+3. Interview is very different place than your relaxed office.
+Someone is observing your code, there is a clock that is ticking, hence it's best to factor this in your preparation

 [0]: https://www.leetcode.com
 [1]: https://www.hackerrank.com
 [2]: https://fs.blog/2012/04/feynman-technique/